pip-services/pip-services-docs/content/en/node/kafka/connect/ikafka_message_listener.md

 #### onMessage
-defines the actions to be done after a message is received.
+Defines the actions to be done after a message is received.

 > onMessage(topic: string, partition: number, message: any): Promise\<void\>